nicklasb/Controller/README.md

       [x] Add a 'user_data' to drivers and objects.
      *Not sure I will use those.*
 - (0) Default image cache size.
 *This is probably only used in some cases?
-Could it be something not used by multicolor screens like double buffering?*
+Could it be opposite to something not being used by multicolor screens like double buffering?*
 - CONFIG_LV_LABEL_LONG_TXT_HINT
 *Not sure about this one either.*